juicedata/juicefs/docs/en/reference/how_to_setup_metadata_engine.md

 ```

 :::note
-You can also use the standard URL format when passing database passwords using environment variables, e.g., `"redis://:@192.168.1.6:6379/1"` which preserves the `:` and `@` separators between the username and password.
+You can also use the standard URL syntax when passing database passwords using environment variables, e.g., `"redis://:@192.168.1.6:6379/1"` which preserves the `:` and `@` separators between the username and password.
 :::

 ### Mount a file system